proheng/proheng-archived.github.io/hello-world.md

 All content is written in markdown format.
 It is hosted on Github in markdown format.
 Please feel free to check it out at <a href="" target="_blank">proheng.github.io</a>.

 The source code is in VSTS Git repo.
-Continue integration and continue deployment is automatically triggered by my git ```push command```.
+Continue integration and continue deployment are automatically triggered by my ```git push``` command.

 I set up this blog is to share my idea with the IT community in Canberra.
 I hope my ideas could help to improve Australian IT industry.